Robbie Grossman Player Props: Rangers vs. Rays

-The Texas Rangers, including Robbie Grossman (.400 on-base percentage in past 10 games, 85 points above season-long percentage), take on starting pitcher Tyler Glasnow and the Tampa Bay Rays at Tropicana Field, Friday at 6:40 PM ET.
+On Saturday, Robbie Grossman (.400 on-base percentage in past 10 games, 85 points above season-long percentage) and the Texas Rangers play the Tampa Bay Rays, whose starting pitcher will be Taj Bradley.
+First pitch is at 4:10 PM ET.

-In his last game he had a one-hit performance (1-for-3) against the Cardinals.
+In his previous game he had a one-hit performance (1-for-3) against the Cardinals.

 Robbie Grossman Game Info & Props vs. the Rays